I am so excited about this blog post! Not only because the books I am about to share with you are fab but also the topic of bugs is such a great one.

 This super board book should be home to many a library.
 The book looks at all sorts of bugs, popular and more obscure, in the order of the alphabet.
 Unlike some alphabet books it is far more meaty giving information about the bug as well as a fab illustration of it.
-This makes it a super board book for both my 1 and 3 year old.
+This makes it a super board book for both daughters.

 Lift and Look Bugs is a fun introduction to bugs for little learners with fold out flaps and lots of super illustrations to observe.
 The questions on many of the double pages encourages discussion and observational skills and the large page sized flaps certainly add an element of discovery.

-My 1 year old thinks this book is brilliant and along the way she is being introduced to new vocabulary.
+Toddlers will enjoy this brilliant book and along the way be introduced to new vocabulary.
 Tracy Cottingham has done a brilliant job at creating such appealing illustrations.
 Sales of this book will also support work at Royal Botanic Gardens, Kew.

 Tracy Cottingham also illustrated the book Lift and Look Flowers and Plants which we love too and is a book I reviewed a few posts back.